 “From a risk perspective, there is obviously a lot more alignment on the table.
 If you have a partner who is local in that jurisdiction that has the expertise, has the capital, takes 50 per cent of the risk and sits alongside you every day of the week, then that is where the magic can happen.”

-Daniel McHugh is speaking at the [i3] Global Property Forum, which will be held on 13 November in Melbourne.
+Daniel McHugh spoke at the [i3] Global Property Forum, which was held on 13 November 2019 in Melbourne.

 To download the Aviva Investors’ Real Estate Survey, which provides insight into European institutional investors’ appetite for real estate, infrastructure, private corporate debt and structured finance, please register and download it here.